tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-dtor"></a>C.dtor: Destructors

-"Does this class need a destructor?" is a surprisingly powerful design question.
+"Does this class need a destructor?" is a surprisingly revealing design question.
 For most classes the answer is "no" either because the class holds no resources or because destruction is handled by [the rule of zero](#Rc-zero);
 that is, its members can take care of themselves as concerns destruction.
 If the answer is "yes", much of the design of the class follows (see [the rule of five](#Rc-five)).